 © 2019 Robert Fairhead

 N.B.
 If you’re interested in more Writing Tips, you might like to read, An Editor’s Magic Touch (June 2018).
+And Escape to the Beach is also now available as a Tall And True Short Reads podcast episode.

 Welcome to the blog posts and selected writing of a middle-aged dad and dog owner.
 Robert Fairhead is a writer and editor at the Tall And True writers' website, and he writes and narrates episodes for the Tall And True Short Reads podcast.
 In addition, his book reviews and other writing have appeared in various print and online media, and he's published two collections of short stories.
 Please see Robert's profile for full details.